padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

 The **Member** dashboard provides two (2) rows of panels: *Resources* and *Data Structures*.
 The Resources row contains panels for monitoring the selected member's system resources.
 The Data Structures row contains panels for monitoring the data strcutures that belong to the selected member.
 You can switch to another member using the *Member* pulldown menu in the toolbar.

+The **WAN Replication** dashboard includes the WAN Discolvery Plugin row which contains panels that display the custom metrics published by the WAN discovery plugin maintained by Sorint.lab.
+This plugin reduces the WAN discovery latency by 1000 folds, significantly increasing the overall performance of each Hazelcast member.

 ## Adding/Deleting Clusters

 ### Adding a cluster